ZoneMinder/zmeventnotification/README.md

 Use Hook Description........... true
 ```

-### What is the hook attribute ?
+### What is the hook section ?

-The `hook` attribute allows you to invoke a custom script when an alarm is triggered by ZM.
+The `hook` section allows you to invoke a custom script when an alarm is triggered by ZM.

+`hook_script` points to the script that is invoked when an alarm occurs

 If the script returns success (exit value of 0) then the notification server will send out an alarm notification.
 If not, it will not send a notification to
 its listeners.
 This is useful to implement any custom logic you may want to perform that decides whether this event is worth sending a notification for.

 Related to `hook` we also have a `hook_description` attribute.
 When set to 1, the text returned by the hook script will overwrite the alarm text that is notified.

+We also have a `skip_monitors` attribute.
+This is a comma separated list of monitors.
+When alarms occur in those monitors, hooks will not be called and the ES will
+directly send out notifications (if enabled in ES).
+This is useful when you don't want to invoke hooks for certain monitors as they may be expensive
+(especially if you are doing object detection)

+Finally, `keep_frame_match_type` is really used when you enable "bestmatch".
+It prefixes an `[a]` or `[s]` to tell you if object detection succeeded in the alarmed or snapshot frame.

 Here is an example:
 (Note: just an example, please don't ask me for support for person detection)